-What are the odds of ‘making it’ in voiceover?
+What are the odds of ‘making it’ as an voice actor?

 Let’s assume you have a work ethic that won’t quit, and everyone says you have a remarkable voice.
 That’s as good a place to begin as any.

 However, you can have all the talent in the world, but it’ll die on the vine without drive and momentum.
 Of course, passion and instincts account for a great deal, but neither will get you anywhere unless you dedicate yourself to sharpening your skills and relentlessly pursue the work.

 As my former Improv/acting coach (and mentor), Paul Sills, stated more than once, everyone has talent.
 However, that talent, like any muscle, must be developed and maintained.
 It demands continued use or it will atrophy.
 Skill, on the other hand, can and should be taught.
 Both require continued application to remain sharp and useful.

 Therefore, whatever you repeatedly do, wherever you continually focus your attention will ultimately determine your greatest skills and assets.
 Which is why exposing yourself to a variety of disciplines is essential for all manner of talent in order to remain agile.

 Problem is, we often fool ourselves, after taking a class or two at the onset of our careers, that we’ve mastered the form, or technique.
-Or, just as bad—we’re no good at it, when we’ve only just started and we’ve barely been challenged ourselves to go further.
+Or, just as bad—we’re no good at it, when we’ve barely been challenged.
 You may have had some exposure to the genre or style, but it falls to you to continue to develop with further practice and exposure.
 You’d think it could go without saying, but trying something only a few times doesn’t necessarily determine a skill or define a talent.
 It takes a repeated exposure, experience and effort to create an impact.